-The Kibale Chimpanzee Tracking Tour begins after breakfast at your lodge.
+The Kibale Chimpanzee Trekking safari begins after breakfast at your lodge.
 You depart Kampala for the western part of the country to Fort Portal town.
 Fort Portal lies in the shadows of the Rwenzori Mountain (the fabled Mountains of the Moon).
 The drive will take about 4 -5 hours.
 On the way you will see the blossoming green countryside, traditional homesteads and farmlands.

 You will enjoy the scenic allure of the gentle hills with stunning view points.
 You will have lunch in Fort Portal and continue to Kibale Forest National Park arriving at your reserved lodge in the evening.

 Mid-range: Mountains of the Moon Hotel, Traveller Inn, Reinah tourist hotel.

 Budget: Chimps Nest